kaungmyathtaywin/smart-brain-api/README.md

-# smart-brain backend application
+# smart-brain server side

-This is server side code built with express for smart-brain application.
+This is smart brain backend code built with express.